·

 verb “arm”

-arm; he arms; past armed, part. armed; ger. arming
+infinitive arm; he arms; past tense armed; past part. armed; ger. arming

 1. to provide with weapons or protective gear